Charles Grodin: Early career

 Grodin's film debut was an uncredited bit part in Disney's 1954 film 20,000 Leagues Under the Sea.
 A student of Lee Strasberg and Uta Hagen, he made his Broadway debut in a production of Tchin-Tchin, opposite Anthony Quinn.
-In 1964, he played Matt Stevens on the ABC soap opera The Young Marrieds.
-The next year, he became an assistant to director Gene Saks and appeared on several television series including The Virginian.
+In 1964, Grodin played Matt Stevens on the ABC soap opera The Young Marrieds.
+The following year, he became an assistant to director Gene Saks and appeared on several television series including The Virginian.

-In 1966, he co-wrote and directed the Broadway play Hooray!
+In 1966, Grodin co-wrote and directed the Broadway play Hooray!
 It's a Glorious Day...and All That.
-Around this time, he turned down the part of Benjamin Braddock in The Graduate because of the low salary offered by producer Lawrence Turman, although Turman assured him that the part would make him a star, as it ultimately did for Dustin Hoffman.
+Around this time, he turned down the part of Benjamin Braddock in The Graduate because of the low salary offered by producer Lawrence Turman, although Turman assured Grodin that the part would make him a star, as it ultimately did for Dustin Hoffman.
 In 1968, Grodin had a small but pivotal part playing an obstetrician in the horror film Rosemary's Baby and directed the Broadway play Lovers and Other Strangers.
 He then directed his first television special, Songs of America, with Simon and Garfunkel in 1969.

 1970s

 After a supporting role in the 1970 film Catch-22, Grodin gained recognition as a comedy actor with the lead role in the 1972 film The Heartbreak Kid.
 In 1974, he both starred in and contributed to the screenplay for 11 Harrowhouse.
-After that film's rocky reception, he returned to New York and took over directing duties of Herb Gardner's Thieves, which ran on Broadway from 1974 to 1975.
+After that film's rocky reception, Grodin returned to New York and took over directing duties of Herb Gardner's Thieves, which ran on Broadway from 1974 to 1975.

 Grodin subsequently appeared in several films during the decade, including the 1976 version of King Kong, the hit 1978 comedy Heaven Can Wait, and Albert Brooks's 1979 comedy Real Life.
-Alongside his work on screen, he remained active on Broadway, frequently appearing in and producing several plays.
+Alongside his work on screen, Grodin remained active on Broadway, frequently appearing in and producing several plays.